lisp-docs/process-dpans3r/md-files/chap-1.md

 For a language to be considered a subset, it must have the property that any valid *program* in that language has equivalent semantics and will run directly (with no extralingual pre-processing, and no special compatibility packages) in any *conforming implementation* of the full language.

-A language that conforms to this requirement shall be described as being a “subset of Common Lisp as specified by ANSI *hhstandard number ii*.”
+A language that conforms to this requirement shall be described as being a “subset of Common Lisp as specified by ANSI &#10216;standard number &#10217;.”